 - Super Bowl 8 – the Miami Dolphins knocked off the Vikings to win back-to-back championships

 - Super Bowl 2 – the Packers won the first two Super Bowls

 The Chiefs will look to become the eighth franchise to win back-to-back titles in Super Bowl 55.
 Teams attempting to repeat are 8-5 all-time.

 Bonus Trend: AFC Likes the Voice of a Cowboy

-It doesn’t go back very far, but it’s worth mentioning that the AFC has won the last two Super Bowls where a former Cowboy was in the broadcast booth – Super Bowl 53 (Tony Romo) and Super Bowl 51 (Troy Aikman).
+It doesn’t go back very far, but it’s worth mentioning that the AFC has won the last three Super Bowls where a former Cowboy was in the broadcast booth – Super Bowl 54 (Troy Aikman), Super Bowl 53 (Tony Romo), and Super Bowl 51 (Troy Aikman).

 Let's have fun and keep it civil.